Z4ck404/Facebook-Graph-API/README.md

 # Facebook-Graph-API
-using facebook graph api 2.7 to extract data from facebook
+using facebook graph api 2.7 to extract data from facebook , treat it (extract content , doing sentiment analysis)

 ### requirements